 Justification of Red List Category

-Asthenes berlepschi is apparently common within a restricted range in the semi-arid slopes of the Consata valley and its tributaries in La Paz, north-west Bolivia.
-Its known range is c.200 km2, but it is suspected to occur in unsurveyed areas north of the río Consata, which would increase its range size to 450 km2.
+Asthenes berlepschi occurs within a restricted area in the semi-arid slopes of the Consata valley and its tributaries in La Paz, north-west Bolivia.
+Its known range is very small, but the species is suspected to occur in unsurveyed areas north of the río Consata.

 Recent surveys have recorded the species in open, degraded Polylepis forest, Baccharis pentlandii scrub and completely converted habitat, with fields, large areas left fallow, shrubs and low scrub, scattered Eucalyptus trees and some soil erosion at 2,300-3,700 m (Herzog et al. 1997).
+It persists in small patches of vegetation near human settlements, on pastures and farmland (Remsen 2020).
 In December 1991, 3-4 nests were found c.500 m apart in Eucalyptus trees between agricultural fields (Mayer 1995).

 Despite surviving well in highly modified habitats, it must be considered at some risk owing to its tiny range in one small montane basin, its restricted elevational distribution, and the small amount of available habitat.